Mersive-Technologies/interview-linux/INSTRUCTIONS.md

 At this stage, we care most about:
 * Interpreting written specifications (following instructions)
-* General familiarity with sockets, the C language, multi-threading, network I/O
+* General familiarity with sockets, the C/C++ language, multi-threading, network I/O
 * Legible code

 When in doubt, do less, better. 😀